-Puerto Vallarta is home to a thriving restaurant theme.
+Puerto Vallarta is home to a thriving restaurant scene.
 We’ve picked at a few of our favorites, but we recommend you explore!
 If you come across any hidden gems let us know.
 We are always trying to keep this list up to date.

 South of the river and Old Town

 No Way Jose’

 Don’t let the corny name discourage you from trying this truly gourmet Mexican restaurant.
 Very close location; the 2nd floor roof top restaurant specialized in Mexican

 Contemporary cuisine prepared at the table from guacamole, Caesar salad to bananas flambé.
 The passion fruit margarita is their signature drink and well worth trying.
 Closed Mondays.
 Cash only.

 Address: 5 de Febrero #260

 Memos Pancake House